Arithmetic Deformation of Line Bundles: Introduction

 \subsection{Methods}

 The key new idea in our work is that one can apply the theory of Hodge-theoretic unlikely intersections over $\IC$ to understand the liftability of line bundles in positive characteristic.
-This is noteworthy because the former is highly transcendental whereas the latter is completely algebraic.
+This is noteworthy because we are using highly transcendental tools to answer a completely algebraic question.
 To explain how this works, let us first give an informal overview of how line bundles deform, starting with the $\IC$-fibre $\sS_{\IC}$.
 If $Z \subset \sS_{\IC}$ is a component of the Noether-Lefschetz locus coming from deforming a line bundle $\xi$ on $\sX_s$ for some $s \in \sS(\IC)$, then analytically locally at $s$ one can view $Z$ as the set of points $t$ where parallel transport of the Betti class $c_1(\xi)$ to $t$ remains in $\Fil^{1} \H^2_\dR(\sX_{t}/\IC)$, the middle piece of the Hodge filtration.
 Then it is not hard to see that $Z$ is locally cut out at $s$ by $h^{0, 2}(\sX_s)$ equations.

 Now, by generalizing a result of Deligne \cite[Prop.~1.5]{Del02}, we explain in \ref{thm: Deligne generalized} that under some mild assumptions the same statement also applies on the integral level.
 Suppose that $k$ is an algebraically closed field of characteristic $p > 0$, $s$ is a $k$-point on $\sS$ and $\xi \in \Pic(\sX_s)$, and assume for simplicity that $\sO_L[1/N]$ is unramified over $\IZ[1/N]$.
-Then there is formal subscheme $\Def(\xi)$ inside the formal completion of $\sS \tensor_{\sO_L[1/N]} W(k)$ at $s$ such that $\Def(\xi)$ is the maximal locus to which $\xi$ deforms and is cut out by $h^{0, 2}(\sX_s)$ equations.
+Then the maximal locus $\Def(\xi)$ inside the formal completion of $\sS \tensor_{\sO_L[1/N]} W(k)$ at $s$ to which $\xi$ deforms is cut out by $h^{0, 2}(\sX_s)$ equations.
 The analogue of the locus $Z$ in the preceding paragraph is the Zariski closure of $\Def(\xi)$ in $\sS$, which we shall denote by $\mathcal{Z}$.
 But --- and this where the connection to unlikely intersections appears --- passing to the integral level gains us a dimension.
 More specifically, if $\xi$ does not deform to characteristic zero, which is to say that $\Def(\xi)$ has no characteristic zero fiber, then the codimension of $\sZ_{k}$ inside $\sS_{k}$ must be \emph{at most} $h^{0, 2}(\sX_s) - 1$.